Five Reasons To Trust Your Digital Agency Project Manager

 One main point of contact to manage your agency project?
 Why not have 23 instead?
 Everyone’s lovely here at Fresh Egg, and I know the team would love to talk to you, separately, with multiple requests filling your inbox …

 Let’s take a typical new website build project as an example.
 We will probably allocate six, or more, team members to your project.
-Two developers – one front end and one back end – a designer, Tech SEO, UX and Content specialists, not forgetting the Analytics expert who’ll be making sure all tagging and site tracking
+Two developers – one front end and one back end – a designer, Tech SEO, UX and Content specialists, not forgetting the Analytics expert who’ll be making sure all tagging and site tracking is set up properly for reporting.

 Each of these team members will have lots of questions, queries, access requests and progress updates to share with you, often daily, as they get to work on your project.
 They’ll need timelines to follow, deadlines to meet and milestones to aim for … (exhausted at the thought of it?) … Well, this is the job of the Project Manager, who acts as a filter between all of that noise and your probably-already-overflowing inbox.